Media Slant is Contagious: Data Appendix

 \section{Data Appendix}

-\subsection{Newspaper articles}
+\subsection{Newspaper Articles}

-First, some more info on NewsLibrary.
+First, we provide some more info on NewsLibrary.
 For each article, the NewsLibrary provides the newspaper name, the headline, the date, the byline (if any), and (approximately) the first 80 words of the article.
+We focus on the first 80 words since, at the time of our data construction (June-August 2019), our subscription allowed us to access these article previews at large.\footnote{Full articles were available on a pay-per-piece basis, which was prohibitively expensive given our broad coverage in time and space.} An example of such a newspaper snippet is shown in Figure \ref{fig:newspap_example}.

-In principle, NewsLibrary encompasses around 4,000 unique titles for 2005-2008.
-However, for many titles, there are only a handful of articles available: around 1,500 titles contain less than 1,000 snippets (for all four years combined).
-In all our analyses, we only consider titles with more than 1000 articles.
-Also, many titles are not local newspapers in the sense that they cannot be assigned to a county (e.g., the ``Army Communicator'' or the ``Air \& Space'' magazine).
-Furthermore, NewsLibrary often lists different editions of the same title separately.
+In principle, NewsLibrary encompasses almost 4,000 (to be precise, 3,966) unique outlets for 2005-2008.
+However, many outlets are not local newspapers, and they cannot be assigned to a county (e.g., the ``Army Communicator'' or the ``Air \& Space'' magazine).
+Furthermore, NewsLibrary often lists different editions of the same outlet separately.
 For instance, ``Augusta Chronicle, the (GA)'', ``Augusta Chronicle, the: Web Edition Articles (GA)'', and ``Augusta Chronicle, the: Blogs (GA)'' are listed separately.
-While our initial corpus covers all 2,618 titles with $>$1,000 articles (amounting to almost 50 million article snippets, see Section \ref{sec:filter_no_articles}), our main analyses focus on 305 titles for which county-level circulation data is available (see Section \ref{sec:data}).
-We also collapse different editions of the same outlet (as in the Augusta Chronicle example) to one observation because the Alliance for Audited Media circulation data is typically not available separately for different editions of the same title.
-The 16 million articles mentioned in the main text refer to the outlets used in our main regression analyses.
+So, while our initial data collection for 2005-2008 covers 3,966 outlets (amounting to almost 44 million article snippets, see Section \ref{sec:filter_no_articles}), our main analyses focus on 718 outlets (and 15.1 million articles) that we can match to a county and for which county-level circulation data is available (see Section \ref{sec:data}).
+These 718 outlets are after collapsing different editions of the same outlet (as in the Augusta Chronicle example) to one observation because the ICPSR circulation data is typically not available separately for different editions of the same outlet.

+For some outlets, not many articles are available.
+Section \ref{sec:app:slantmeasures} shows that our effects are robust to excluding articles with an average of fewer than 1,000 articles per year (and, hence, potentially noisy slant measures).